isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 of throwing and allocation.
 Code that is intended to be perfectly general (like the standard library and other utility code of that sort) needs to support environments where a `bad_alloc` exception may be handled meaningfully.
-However, the majority of programs and execution environments cannot meaningfully handle a failure to allocate, and aborting the program is the cleanest and simplest response to an allocation failure in those cases.
+However, most programs and execution environments cannot meaningfully handle a failure to allocate, and aborting the program is the cleanest and simplest response to an allocation failure in those cases.
 If you know that your application code cannot respond to an allocation failure, it may be